ORNL-BTRIC/Autotune/README.md

 # Autotune
-Automatic calibration technology - applied to EnergyPlus building energy models for matching measured data.
+Automatic calibration/optimization technology - applied to EnergyPlus building energy models for matching measured data.

+## Directories
-[demo](demo) - quickest way to see Autotune run
+* [demo](demo) - quickest way to see Autotune run (uses 15-minute data)

-[installer](installer) - install scripts to setup Autotune web-service
+* [installer](installer) - install scripts to setup Autotune web-service

-[frontend](frontend) - webpage for defining residential or medium office building and starting Autotune
+* [frontend](frontend) - webpage for defining residential or medium office building and starting Autotune

-[backend](backend) - Autotune server that listens and processes new jobs
+* [backend](backend) - Autotune server that listens and processes new jobs

-[service](service) - web service for accepting new job requests
+* [service](service) - web service for accepting new job requests

-[example](service\example) - web service client for calling the web service (with example data files)
+  * [example](service\example) - web service client for calling the web service (with example data files)

 ## Background
 Building energy models (EnergyPlus, energy audit tools, etc.) of existing buildings are unreliable unless calibrated so they correlate well with actual energy usage.
 Calibrating models is costly because it is currently an “art”, requiring significant manual effort by an experienced, skilled professional.
 Manual tuning is also imperfect, non-repeatable, and non-transferable.